openseattle/openseattle.github.io/pages/about.md

 permalink: /about/
 ---

-## Who we are

-We welcome anyone who is interested in using technology to make civic improvements.
-Artists, writers, entrepreneurs, leaders, creative thinkers, and coders are invited to civic hacking nights and other events hosted by Open Seattle.

-## What we do

-Open Seattle runs events focused on building the civic technology community in Seattle and building prototype solutions for local civic issues.
+Open Seattle advocates for open data and civic technology projects that improve the lives of Seattle residents.
+We host monthly meetups where members pitch and work on projects, and build relationships between tech workers, community groups, and local government.

 ---

-## Interested?
+## Join Us!

-We meet on the fourth Wednesday of every month to talk about and work on civic tech projects - come join us!
-Stay in the loop about our meetups and other events by joining our [Meetup group](http://www.meetup.com/openseattle/).
+We meet on the fourth Wednesday of every month to discuss and work on civic tech projects, and often host other events open to the civic technology community.
+Join our [Meetup group](http://www.meetup.com/openseattle/) to find out about upcoming events.

 ---

-## Projects
+## Our Projects

 Check out our [project gallery](/projects), or [browse new project ideas](https://github.com/openseattle/project-ideas/issues) (and submit your own!).
-Sign up for the Open Seattle email newsletter to get updates about our projects and the latest news.
-We send emails no more frequently than twice a month.

-{% include newsletter.html %}

 ---